Table of Contents

 If it was, then you've already done your research and know what to expect over the next few months.

 In the case that the pregnancy was a surprise, you may be wondering how long dogs stay pregnant and what else you need to know about the process.

-In this article, I will discuss everything related to pregnant dogs and what dog owners must know.
+This article will discuss everything about pregnant dogs and what dog owners must know.

 - How to feed a pregnant dog and what nutrition she requires;